mohammed-mesbah/BTES-Fork/README.md

 Before you begin, make sure you have the following software installed:

 - **Python 3.12.0**: get last version by `python.exe -m pip install --upgrade pip`
-- **Django**: `pip install django`, for easy to link with js-html-css
-- **JavaScript**:already exists in browsers, for some dynamic in page
-- **HTML and CSS**:already supported in browsers, for graphic user interface
+- **Browser**:run the project on your local web server.
+- **Git**:(optional)vcs to sync and pull & push updates if you want.

 ## Installation

-1. **where you want Installation Btes project**: open git bash command or ps write yourpath  Let's say at desktop
+1. **where you want Installation Btes project**:

+   open git bash command or ps write yourpath  Let's say at desktop
   ```bash
 cd C:/Users/%USERPROFILE%/Desktop
    ```